nufeng1999/vscode-openclaw/README.md

 2. Run `openclaw devices approve --latest` on the server, or
 3. Use the **Approve Node Pairing** command in VSCode

+## Troubleshooting

+### Connection Refused

+- Ensure the OpenClaw gateway is running (`ws://127.0.0.1:18789` by default)
+- Check the VSCode Output panel (`OpenClaw` channel) for detailed connection logs
+- Verify your firewall is not blocking the WebSocket connection
+- If the connection drops while the extension is running, click the **Reconnect** button in the HUD panel to retry immediately, or run the **OpenClaw: Reconnect** command from the Command Palette

+### Node Pairing Issues

+- Use the **OpenClaw: Approve Node Pairing** command to manually trigger approval
+- Alternatively, run `openclaw devices approve --latest` on the gateway server
+- To reset the device identity, use **OpenClaw: Reset Device Identity**

+### Mermaid Diagrams Not Rendering

+- Ensure the AI response contains a fenced Mermaid code block (```` ```mermaid ````)
+- Streaming responses render diagrams automatically upon completion

+### Attachments Not Sending

+- Verify the file is under the 10 MB per-file limit
+- Check that the gateway supports file attachment handling

+### Supervisor Not Responding

+- Verify the supervisor `agentId` is correct and the agent exists on the gateway
+- Check that `intervalMinutes` is greater than 0
+- Review the Output channel for supervisor inquiry logs

 ## Development

 ```bash